fawda123/WRTDStidal/README.md

 ![](README_files/figure-html/unnamed-chunk-10-2.png)

 The `sliceplot` function is a modification of `fitplot` that can be used to plot selected time slices from the results.
 For example, all results for a particular month across all years can be viewed.
 This is useful for evaluating between-year differences in results for constant season.
-Currently, only one predicted quantile can be viewed at a time if more than one is present in the fitted model.
 The `slices` argument is used to specify which months to view.

 ```r